 Electricity: 1 bulb E27, 1 x 100 watt maximum, 110/220 volt.

 Any type of light bulb can be used.
-A big silver cup/crown/bowl bulb is preferred.
+But a big silver tipped light bulb is preferred.
 There is a difference in sizes between 60 and 100 watt incandescent light bulbs.
 The 100 watt bulb is preferred.

 Period: 1960s, 1970s – Mid-Century Modern.